brad-cannell/codebookr/README.md

     source = "Adjudicated outcomes data"
   )
 #> The following attribute(s) are being added to a variable in the data frame for the first time: description, source, other_attribute.
 If you believe this/these attribute(s) were previously added, then check for a typo in the attribute name.
 If you are adding this/these attribute(s) for the first time, you can probably safely ignore this message.
-#> The following attribute(s) are being added to a variable in the data frame for the first time: value_labels.
+#> The following attribute(s) are being added to a variable in the data frame for the first time: value_labels, skip_pattern.
 If you believe this/these attribute(s) were previously added, then check for a typo in the attribute name.
 If you are adding this/these attribute(s) for the first time, you can probably safely ignore this message.
 ```

 Notice that `codebook()` will print a message to screen the first time